 The EVOLVE system has a facility which allows a visit form along with all associated attachments to be downloaded electronically to a Compressed (zipped) folder to a digital device.
 This may assist those schools wishing to store documents on an encrypted digital platform.

-Emergency medication, such as inhalers, AAIs etc, should be readily available, with spares being available if necessary, and not locked away.
-During all off-site educational visits, there may be a requirement to purchase and administer non-prescribed, over the counter medication.
-In these circumstances, the advice given on page 12 should be adhered to and the parent must be contacted to gain informed consent to administer any medication.
-A record of all medication administered should be kept (see Appendix 5).
+Emergency medication, such as inhalers, AAIs etc, should be readily available and not locked away.
+A record of any medication administered should be kept (see Appendix 5).